aws-samples/amazon-cloudfront-keygroup-signed-url-sample/README.md

 3. From the <b>root</b> folder for this project run `cdk deploy` to deploy

 ## Running
-1. Once deployed two outputs (RotateKeysLambdaInvokeCommand and SignUrlLambdaInvokeCommand) are created which are the cli commands to rotate the keys and to sign a url
+1. Once deployed the CloudFormation stack will create two outputs RotateKeysLambdaInvokeCommand and SignUrlLambdaInvokeCommand.
+These outputs are the cli commands to rotate the keys and to sign a url.
-2. The deployment will perform the initial key rotation by invoking RotateKeysLambdaInvokeCommand
+2. The CloudFormation deployment will perform the initial key rotation by invoking RotateKeysLambdaInvokeCommand.
 3. To test the creation of a signed url please copy the SignUrlLambdaInvokeCommand cli command into your console and run.
 This command will produce an output with a signed url.
 Copy the signed url into your browser of choice to view the 'Hello World' example page via a signed url.
 4. The second output RotateKeysLambdaInvokeCommand can run via your console to invoke the key rotation lambda.